jihuun/spice-generator/README.md

-# spice-generator
+# Spice Generator
-A smart farm system for generate the spices.
+A smart-farm system for generating the spices.

 > "He who controls the spice controls the universe."